n1snt/ilogger/README.md

 // Enable console interface for easy access logger.enableConsoleInterface();
 // Now you can type 'downloadLogs()' in the browser console

+// Enable console interception to capture all console output logger.enableConsoleInterception();
+// Now all console.log, console.error, etc. will be captured to logs

 // Or trigger download programmatically await logger.downloadLogs();